czm23333/TransparentReflect/README.md

 Shadow classes can extend each other if their actual classes also match those relationships.

 Note that shadow methods, getters, setters and constructors must have correct signatures.
-That is, their return type and parameters must be equal to those of actual methods. (however there are some exceptions: each of those types can be the shadow type of the actual one and they'll be automatically transformed at runtime)
+That is, their return type and parameters must be equal to those of actual methods. (however there are some exceptions: each of those types can be the shadow type of the actual one, and they'll be automatically transformed at runtime)

+If your constructor cannot satisfy that requirement but declaring it is a must for compilation, you can use
+@DisabledConstructor to disable it at runtime.

 #### Access Existing Objects
 No matter whether you've defined a shadow constructor with only one *Object* parameter or not, there'll be one at runtime.